shadow-light/sellingjesus.org/src/articles/freely-give-today.md

 One might concede that this applies to future missions, but only missions to the lost and not to believers.
 After all, the disciples were sent to share the good news with those who had not heard it.

 Interestingly, Matthew 10 provides the perfect testing ground for this hypothesis since this first mission was *not* only to the lost, strictly speaking.
 In verse 6, Jesus said, “Go rather to the lost sheep of Israel.”
 It might be easy to focus on the notion of the "lost sheep", but the fact of the matter is that these were the visible people of God.
-They were the people who had been entrusted with the oracles of God (Rom.
-3:2).
+They were the people who had been entrusted with the oracles of God (Rom 3:2).
 They were the people who had heard the gospel preached beforehand to Abraham according to Galatians 3:8.
 Undoubtedly, many of these people trusted in the coming Messiah and were the faithful ones the New Testament regards as awaiting the consolation of Israel (Luke 2:25).
 Given that many in Israel were believers, this command most certainly applies to teaching believers as well.

 ## Objection #4: “Freely give” only applies to the gospel, not all biblical teaching